keu/docs/astro/log-in-to-astro.md

 ## Log in to the Cloud UI

-1. Go to `https://cloud.astronomer.io`, enter your email address, and then click **Continue**.

-2. Select one of the following options to access the Cloud UI:
+1. Go to `https://cloud.astronomer.io`, and select one of the following options to access the Cloud UI:

-    - Enter your password and click **Continue**.
-If your Organization selects this log in option, you’ll receive an email invitation from your Organization Owner.
-Your role is set by the Organization Owner.
+    - To authenticate with single sign-on (SSO), enter your email and click **Continue**.
+If your Organization has SSO enabled, you'll be redirected to your identity provider authentication screen.
-    - To authenticate with an identity provider (IdP), click **Continue with SSO**, enter your username and password, and then click **Sign In**.
-With this log in option, an invitation is not mandatory.
-By default, you are assigned the Organization Member role after authentication.
-To integrate an IdP with Astro, see [Set up an identity provider](configure-idp.md).
     - To authenticate with your GitHub account, click **Continue with GitHub**, enter your username or email address, enter your password, and then click **Sign in**.
 If your Organization selects this log in option, you’ll receive an email invitation from your Organization Owner.
 You can't access the Organization without an invitation.
     - To authenticate with your Google account, click **Continue with Google**, choose an account, enter your username and password, and then click **Sign In**.
 If your Organization selects this log in option, you’ll receive an email invitation from your Organization Owner.
 You can't access the Organization without an invitation.